 Many believe that chimpanzees have not evolved culture on the scale of human beings due to their lack of advanced language.

 The noises we make, the expressions we pull, the symbols we draw — all that we mutually understand about each other feeds a conceptual structure that blankets our realities.
 That’s why language has such a foundational impact on our cognition: our individual umwelts are contextualised entirely by the cultures to which we belong and the languages with which we communicate.

 Commenting on the multitude of languages across the globe, Boroditsky remarks: "the beauty of linguistic diversity is that it reveals to us just how ingenious and how flexible the human mind is.
 Human minds have invented not one cognitive universe, but 7,000."

 That we invent the cognitive universes we occupy is a powerful thought — and an empowering one.
 Within languages, specialist vocabulary provides deeper, more detailed conceptual clusters that enrich and inform our understanding of particular subjects.
 An engineer, for instance, describes a bridge differently to a painter; a violinist hears an orchestra differently to a percussionist; a chef explains a meal differently to a food critic.

-If each language is a cognitive universe, our specialisations and interests are word-galaxies within them - and new ones are there for us to explore.
+If each language is a cognitive universe, our specializations and interests are word-galaxies within them — and new ones are there for us to explore.

 Treat yourself to Philosophy Breaks direct to your inbox.
 Weekly emails.
 No spam.
 Unsubscribe any time.